 Which Outer Banks town is best for you?

-Although the Outer Banks is huge and includes Hatteras Island and Ocracoke Island, we’ll be focusing on the northern part of the Outer Banks.
+Although the Outer Banks is huge and includes Hatteras Island and Ocracoke Island, we'll be focusing on the northern part of the Outer Banks.
 This area is home to the entirety of our vacation rental inventory and roughly 80% of visitors vacation here.
 With 6 different towns stretching from Corolla to South Nags Head, you are sure to find the Outer Banks Town that suits your family the best.
 And if you're planning your Outer Banks getaway, finding the perfect Outer Banks vacation rental is essential for a memorable stay.

 From off-road beaches with wild horses to a few shops and restaurants scattered over 15 miles, Corolla is the perfect location if you like a mixture of seclusion with a few things to do within a short drive.
-Rent a Jeep with 4 wheel drive or bring your own to explore what is known as the “4×4 beach”; The place where the sidewalk ends.
+Rent a Jeep with 4 wheel drive or bring your own to explore what is known as the "4x4 beach"; The place where the sidewalk ends.
 For multiple miles on the North end of town, the only road is the actual beach.
-Moreover, some of the pedestrians are wild horses (remember to only take photos of them from a safe distance – without touching or feeding them)!
+Moreover, some of the pedestrians are wild horses (remember to only take photos of them from a safe distance - without touching or feeding them)!

 Some other things to do in the area include a miniature golf course, the adventure Park, wild horse tours, the historic Corolla Village, and the Currituck Beach Light House and Whalehead Club.
 The Whalehead Club is a great place to take the family if you are looking to learn the history behind Corolla together with the Outer Banks.
 The area encompasses Whalehead, the lighthouse, and the historic village.
 You can park in one place and explore it all!